edsu/inkdroid.org/about/index.md

 fine grained list of tasks--I use other collaborative tools for that.
 It's simply a place to write down the high level things that I'm working on, in an arbitrary order, so I can see them change over time.

-* Webrecorder: WACZ Standardization
+* data analysis of scholarly publishing
-* social.coop: co-operatively run social media (Mastodon)
+* web archives research and standardization
-- maintaining / evolving digital repository infrastructure services
+* social.coop: co-operatively run social media
-- institutional web archive services
+- digital repository infrastructure services
 - slowly learning Rust

 [software developer]: https://github.com/edsu